Best Health Insurance in British Columbia (2026 Guide)

 The average household in British Columbia spent $3,139 in total out-of-pocket healthcare costs in 2023, according to Statistics Canada.
 By comparison, the national average that year was $3,087.

 That figure includes the cost of private health insurance premiums, but these made up just 15.6% of British Columbians’ healthcare spending in 2023.
-For most people, a private health insurance policy like PolicyMe’s Guaranteed Issue Classic plan could save a total of $1,801 per year in out-of-pocket costs.
+For most people, a private health insurance policy like PolicyMe’s Guaranteed Issue Classic plan could save the average household $1,801 per year in out-of-pocket costs.

-How?
-Your health insurance premiums simply need to be lower than your routine out-of-pocket healthcare spending, which is true for most Canadians.
-Here’s a comparison of monthly health insurance quotes for our top 3 private health insurance plans in British Columbia:
+To reduce what you spend on health care, your health insurance premiums simply need to be lower than your routine out-of-pocket healthcare spending.
+Here’s a comparison of monthly health insurance quotes for the top private health insurance plans in British Columbia:

 What does British Columbia’s Medical Services Plan cover?

-Enrolment in British Columbia’s Medical Services (MSP) plan is mandatory for all B.C. residents who meet eligibility requirements, including First Nations residents and certain holders of work permits and study permits.
+Enrolment in British Columbia’s Medical Services (MSP) plan is mandatory for all B.C. residents who meet eligibility requirements, including First Nations residents and certain work and study permit holders.
 If you’re enrolled in the MSP, you’re eligible for coverage of:

 If you’re enrolled in MSP and a resident of B.C., you may also register for Fair PharmaCare drug coverage.
 Eligibility depends on family income, and once the program’s deductible is met, it covers certain prescriptions and medical supplies.